jaiarobotics/jaiabot/src/doc/markdown/page111_developing_with_react_context.md

     mutableState.controllingClientID = mutableState.clientID
     return mutableState
 }

-function exitRCMode(mutableState: GlobalContextType) {
-    mutableState.isRCMode = false
-}
 ```

 #### 7. Context Provider Component
 This componet combines the two context instances and sets them into the correct state to be accessed by their child components.
-Creating this wrapper around the `.Provider` calls reduces the code that is used in by the files that import the context and it also allows us to use `useEffect` to dispatch an action on the intialization of the component (if needed).
+Creating this wrapper around the `.Provider` calls reduces the code that is used in the files that import the context, and it also allows us to use `useEffect` to dispatch an action on the intialization of the context (if needed).
 ```
 export function HubContextProvider({ children }: HubContextProviderProps) {
     const [state, dispatch] = useReducer(hubReducer, null)